szymor/anarch/README.md

 ![](media/3screens.png)

-**NOTE: for a more consoomerist experience there are now mods in the mod directory with which you may rice the game.**
+**NOTE: for a more consoomerist experience there are now mods in the mod directory with which you may rice the game.** See `mods/consoomer_edition.sh`.

 ![](media/riced.png)